Strategizing and Creating Brand Experience

 6th Annual Social Media Workshop

-The event, entitled "Putting the Puzzle Together," will discuss how social media has moved beyond the introductory phase, and developed into an integral part of customers' lives.
-Companies can begin to use this development as part of their marketing plans.
-Now the issue becomes -- how do we use it?
-What objectives can it achieve?
-What customer is it most effective against?
-And, how does it work with other media?
+The event, entitled "Putting the Puzzle Together," discussed how social media has moved beyond the introductory phase, and developed into an integral part of customers' lives.
+Our distinguished speakers from Facebook, Twitter, Digitas LBi, Adobe, Google, and Domino's Pizza touched on how companies can begin to use this development as part of their marketing plans.

-This Social Media Workshop will provide useful insights to help us think about how to put the marketing plan "puzzle" together.
+The Social Media Workshop offered useful insights to help us think about how to put the marketing plan "puzzle" together.

 Yaffe Digital Resources

 The Yaffe Center Digital Media Resources Hub has been created to organize information on search engine marketing, display and video advertising, social media and mobile marketing.
 The Digital Marketing Resources include information from workshops, speakers, wikis, student papers and useful links.

 Psychology of Design Conference, May 29th

 The Yaffe Center for Persuasive Communication was proud to present the Psychology of Design Conference on May 29th, 2014 at the Ross School of Business.

 brought together top researchers, scholars, and thoughtful practitioners